timliang4/HCpostureGuard/README.md

 <img src="images/bad_posture.png" width=360>

 You can always click "Capture Posture" again if you want a new threshold.
 Feel free to edit the parameters to your liking!

+## Support

+Encounter an issue?

+If you find a bug or have a feature request, please file an issue or email me at timliang4@gmail.com.
+Or, if you'd like to contribute, feel free to submit a pull request.